Oral Torah: Dissenting viewpoints

-From Pharisaic times, there has always been some level of opposition to the concept of a "Dual Torah" within the umbrella of Judaism, although today only the Karaite sect formally opposes the incorporation of any extra-biblical law into their practice.
-Rather, the branches of modern Judaism differ more in their views regarding the divinity and immutability of the Oral Torah than they do in their belief in the importance of an interpretive tradition as exemplified in the Talmud.
+From the Second Temple era, there has always been some level of opposition to the concept of a "Dual Torah" within the umbrella of Judaism, although today only the small Karaite sect formally opposes the incorporation of any extra-biblical law into their practice.

 Sadducees

 Sadducees rejected the Pharisaic oral traditions.
 They based their interpretations on their own traditions emphasizing a more literal understanding of the verses.
 In many respects, this led to a more severe observance than that of the Pharisees especially as regards purity laws and temple practice.
 Most aspects of Sadduceean law and methods of interpretation are not known.

 Essenes

 Essenes, a monastic group of people, had a "monastic organization".
-Though they had non-biblical rules and customs, they rejected much of the oral traditions.
+Though they had non-biblical rules and customs, they differened significantly from the mainstream Rabbinic tradition.

 Samaritans

 The Samaritans, an ancient sect that has survived in small numbers to the present day, have their own rich interpretative tradition, as reflected in the Medieval Samaritan legal collection called the Hilukh, which shares etymological roots with the term Halakhah.
 However, the concept of a divinely ordained Oral Law having equal value with the written one is foreign to Samaritan theology.